PeterKassenaar/angular-fundamentals/examples/modern/README.md

 [Dutch text follows below]
 # Angular-fundamentals

+This is the `/modern` folder of the `examples`.
+It uses a newer version of Angular.

 Workshops, exercises and demo's on the training Angular Fundamentals by Peter Kassenaar <mailto:info@kassenaar.com>.
-All examples are on `Angular 17.0.0` or higher, unless otherwise noted.
+All examples are on `Angular 20.0.0` or higher, unless otherwise noted.

 ## Usage

 -   Every subfolder is a small mini project!
 There is no central `node_modules`.
 This is not a monorepo.
 -   Clone the repo and use `npm install` in each different subfolder of the `examples` folder to install dependencies per project.
--  Make sure Node.js V.18.19+ is installed before attempting `npm install`.
+-  Make sure Node.js V.20+ is installed before attempting `npm install`.

 Please see exercises and slides used during the training for more information (not included).